NLnetLabs/simdzone/FORMAT.md

   > interpret that as stating that each label can individually can be quoted,
   > that is however not the case.
 NSD and BIND both print a syntax error if
   > such a construct occurs.

+* RFC1035 specifies two control directives "$INCLUDE" and "$ORIGIN".
+RFC2308 specifies the "$TTL" directive.
+BIND implements the "$GENERATE" directive.
+  Since "$" (dollar sign) is not reserved, "$GENERATE" (and "$TTL" before RFC2308) is considered a valid hostname in other implementations.
+It seems "$" is better considered a reserved character (possibly limiting it's special status to the start of the line), to allow for reliable extensibility in the future.